 Following, Dr. Snyder served as Vice President of Ambulatory Network Development for Stamford Health System and President of Stamford Health Integrated Practices.
 In 2012, Dr. Snyder became Chief Medical Officer for Brown & Toland Physicians in San Francisco, CA.

-Sunny Chiu is Vice President of Community Practice Services for Mount Sinai Health...LEARN MORE
+Sunny Chiu is the Chief Administrative Officer for Mount Sinai Health...LEARN MORE

-Sunny Chiu is Vice President of Community Practice Services for Mount Sinai Health Partners and is responsible for value-based contracting and overseeing the administration and network development and engagement of the clinically integrated network.
+Sunny Chiu is the Chief Administrative Officer for Mount Sinai Health Partners and is responsible for value-based contracting and overseeing the administration and network development and engagement of the clinically integrated network.

 Sunny joined the health system in June 2015 from Northwell Health (NSLIJ), where he was the Executive Director of the Clinical Integration Network IPA (CIIPA) and responsible for the administration of the IPA as well as network development for CareConnect, Northwell’s insurance entity.
 Prior to Northwell Health, Sunny was at EmblemHealth, where he was Vice President of Group Practice and Risk Contracting.
 At EmblemHealth, Sunny was responsible for contracting with multi-specialty group practices as well as global risk contracting with hospital systems and IPAs.
 Before EmblemHealth, he was director of primary care finance at Northwestern Medical Faculty Foundation in Chicago where he led the primary care practice operations.
 Sunny also held finance and operations roles at Hoag Memorial Hospital Presbyterian in Newport Beach, California.